Spring is in the air, and the flowers are blooming! What better time to capture beautiful springtime engagement session photos? Here's your guide.

-Couples can find inspiration for their photos by checking out Zola’s wide selection of card designs.
-For a spring photoshoot, consider opting for one of these seasonal styles:
+Engagement photo shoots can be used as the background for save the dates, wedding programs, and even thank you cards.
+Couples can find inspiration for their wedding photos by checking out Zola’s wide selection of card designs.
+For a spring photoshoot with a different look, consider these styles:

 Spring is rich with different hues, and the color palette you choose can make a big difference when it comes to a seasonal photoshoot.
 For a classic look that perfectly embodies the season, try incorporating some of these fresh tones into your spring engagement photos:

 White: Adding white details—like flowers or balloons—to your spring photoshoot is a great way to lighten up your shots, creating an airy aesthetic.
 White clothing is also perfect for making hair and skin tones pop and a neutral palette.

 Pastels: Pastels and spring go together like “I” and “do.”
 While many pastel elements can be found directly in nature—such as cherry blossoms or lilacs—don’t be afraid to get creative.
 Test out pastel details with your clothing.

 Unlike the colder months, spring allows for greater flexibility when it comes to outdoor backdrops.
 While summer engagement photos also feature warm weather, the heat and humidity can often get in the way of a great shot.
 With mild temperatures, beautiful vegetation, and plenty of outdoor spaces available, there’s no better time than spring to stand in front of the camera.
 If you require some setting inspiration, give these backdrop ideas a try:

 With mild temperatures, beautiful vegetation, and plenty of outdoor spaces available, there’s no better time for a photoshoot than spring.
 If you require some setting inspiration, give these backdrop ideas a try: